ianmaloba/ianmaloba/README.md

   <h1>Hello👋, I'm Ian Maloba</h1>
   <hr>
 <p>
   I am an ambitious developer living in Nairobi, Kenya.
-I am a highly motivated individual with a passion for programming, a keen eye for detail and always looking for ways to optimize, improve my code and learn more.
+I am a highly motivated individual with a keen eye for detail and always looking for ways to optimize, improve my code and learn more.
 </p>
 <div class="interests">
   <h3><u>👀 I’m interested in;</u></h3>